 Generally speaking, we look for evidence of work that demonstrates an active interest in design.
 This can take the form of work produced in an extension course in art or design such as work made in a drawing class or images that depict an applicant’s hobby related to design.
 Occasionally applicants share professional work (such as stationery, reports, or presentations) that incorporate formal decisions or indicate an interest in information design.
 Some applicants include photography, others present undergraduate degree projects that illuminate their application in a particular way.

-We place equal weight on a Preliminary Year applicant’s portfolio and written statement, and look closely at both to determine their promise as a practitioner and critical thinker.
+For applicants from non-design backgrounds, we place equal weight on the portfolio and written statement and look closely at both to determine their promise as a practitioner and critical thinker.
 Your essay should clearly indicate an interest in and path to design.
 How do you understand design?
 We want to know your vision (to the extent you know it now) and the ways in which it connects with or derives from your previous experience.